Browns release veteran DL Desmond Bryant

 The Cleveland Browns released veteran defensive lineman Desmond Bryant on Tuesday.

-He was attempting a comeback this season but the climb was uphill in crowded position.
+He was attempting a comeback this season but faced an uphill climb at a crowded position.
 Danny Shelton and Jamie Meder started last season and are back, and the Browns drafted defensive linemen Myles Garrett, Larry Ogunjobi and Caleb Brantley.

 The team also has been pleased with the development of undrafted free agent Trevon Coley.